‘Days Of Our Lives’ Spoilers For This Week: Is There Hope For Chad And Abby? ‘Chabby’ Try To Reconnect Amid Rumored ‘DOOL’ Cancellation

 Meanwhile, other Days Of Our Lives spoilers for this week reveal more exciting twists in the show as Salemites Rafe Hernandez (Galen Gering), Steve Johnson (Stephen Nichols), Marlena Evans (Deidre Hall), and Paul Narita (Christopher Sean) arrive in Prague for a critical mission.

-Based on the official synopsis of this week’s DOOL episodes, the team will begin their manhunt for Stefano (Joseph Mascolo) in order to deliver justice for Hope Williams Brady (Kristian Alfonso) and clear her name, per Days Of Our Lives spoilers for this week reported by the International Business Times.
+Based on the official synopsis of this week’s DOOL episodes, the team will begin their manhunt for Stefano (Joseph Mascolo) in order to deliver justice for Hope Williams Brady (Kristian Alfonso) and clear her name, per Days Of Our Livesspoilers for this week reported by the International Business Times.

 During the mission, Marlena encounters Anna while in Prague and somehow gets a glimpse of Stefano—or so she thought.

-Unfortunately, Hope had other plans as she escapes from prison even after receiving advise from Hattie Adams (Deidre Hall) on how she should handle Sheila (Tionne Watkins) and Coco (Lauren Letherer).
+Unfortunately, Hope had other plans as she escapes from prison even after receiving advice from Hattie Adams (Deidre Hall) on how she should handle Sheila (Tionne Watkins) and Coco (Lauren Letherer).

 While the situation may look bleak for Hope especially now that she appears guiltier than ever, she receives help from an unexpected source in the following episodes of DOOL.